Peach Tartlets = Peach Perfect!

 1/3 c tapioca flour

-Blueberry Peach Crumb Pie
+Delicious Nectarine Blueberry Pie

 This is so easy to make: slice and dump together the filling, crumb topping gets made in the mixer bowl you just used for bottom crust.
 You can store any leftover crumb mixture in a sealed container in the fridge; it keeps a few weeks.
 This GF crumb topping is perfect for most any fruit pie.

 Bake and enjoy summer in a pie in just a few minutes of work.
 Don’t eat it piping hot; it should be cooled to close to room temperature.
 You could certainly serve this with vanilla ice cream.
-And this pie works perfectly with fresh nectarines or apricots.
-Bonus: no peeling required!

-GF Blueberry Peach Crumb Pie
+GF Nectarine and Blueberry Crumb Pie

 Crust: